Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-- Each time your teen misbehaves, remind yourself that there is meaning underlying their behavior.
+- Each time your teen acts inappropriately remind yourself that there is meaning underlying their behavior.
 Ask yourself these two questions:

 - “What need is my teen trying to get met right now?”